Virginia Woolf, Mrs. Dalloway : texts and scanned images

 No existing edition is based, as I believe an edition ought to be based, on the text of the first Hogarth edition, altered with the nine revisions that Virginia Woolf made to the later printings in 1925 and 1929, and with the corrections described above to five errors that she left uncorrected in the Hogarth edition.

 Many existing editions of Mrs. Dalloway present a text prepared by an editor, not merely reprinted without explanation from an earlier version.
-In the list below, "the 1942 text” refers to the reset edition issued by the Hogarth Press after Virginia Woolf’s death, apparently with no textual authority; it introduces errors in text and layout that were not present in the earlier printings.
+These are describe below; in the descriptions, the phrase "the 1942 text” refers to the reset edition issued by the Hogarth Press after Virginia Woolf’s death, apparently with no textual authority; it introduces errors in text and layout that were not present in the earlier printings.
 The most notable error is the loss of the section break after the last of the old woman's nonsense couplets near the foot of p.
 125 in the 1925 and 1929 impressions.

 Claire Tomalin’s 1992 Oxford World’s Classics edition has a text “based on the original edition,” but apparently reprinted from the 1942 text.